 It’s a city of firsts.
 The former Home Insurance Building, completed in 1884, was the world’s first ten-story “skyscraper.”
-In 1942, Enrico Fermi conducted the first controlled nuclear reaction on a squash court at the University of Chicago, as part of the top secret Manhattan Project.
+In 1942, Enrico Fermi conducted the first controlled nuclear reaction on a squash court at the University of Chicago.
 And deep dish pizza made its first commercial appearance in 1943, when Ike Sewell and Ric Riccardo opened the restaurant now known as Pizzeria Uno.

-But this city of firsts is known as the Second City, a reincarnation of the Chicago destroyed by the Great Fire of 1871.
-As flames tore through more than 17,000 buildings, Chicago lost nearly one-third of its property value over an expanse of 3.3 square miles.
+But this city of firsts is in fact the Second City, a reincarnation of the Chicago destroyed by the Great Fire of 1871.
+As flames tore through more than 17,000 buildings, Chicago lost nearly one-third of its property value over an expanse of three square miles.
 But from the ruins, more modern constructions of stone and steel would be built—a movement that would set a precedent for urban development around the world.

 Today, Chicago’s 2.7 million residents make it the third most populous city in the United States and the undisputed capital of the Midwest.
-Long an international hub for finance, commerce, industry, and transportation, Chicago’s 40 million annual visitors will also discover a city of groundbreaking cuisine, beautiful natural spaces, and beloved sports teams—with one of the most iconic skylines in the United States.
+Long an international hub for finance, commerce, industry, and transportation, Chicago is also a city of groundbreaking cuisine, beautiful natural spaces, and beloved sports teams—with one of the most iconic skylines in America.

 So pack your bags.
-We’re going to the shore of Lake Michigan for the next three days.
+We’re going to the shores of Lake Michigan for the next three days.

 Hey Yeah, I Wanna Loop Baby